EMDR Therapy – A Comprehensive Overview of the Benefits for PTSD and Trauma

 6. How many EMDR sessions are typically needed?

-The number of EMDR sessions needed can vary depending on the individual and the nature of their trauma.
-However, a typical course of treatment usually involves 12 sessions associated with the trauma.
+The number of EMDR sessions recommended can vary depending on the individual, and the nature and severity of their trauma.
+However, a typical course of treatment usually involves 12 sessions.

-7. Are there any side effects of EMDR therapy?
+7. Are there any side effects to EMDR therapy?

-EMDR therapy is generally considered to be a safe and effective therapy.
+EMDR therapy is generally considered a safe and effective therapeutic modality.
 However, as with any form of therapy, there may be potential side effects.
-These can include heightened awareness of emotions, temporary increases in distressing dreams or memories, and physical sensations during or after therapy, such as light-headedness or nausea.
-It’s important to discuss any concerns with your therapist before starting treatment.
+These can include heightened awareness of emotions, a temporary increase in distressing dreams or memories, and physical sensations during or after therapy, such as light-headedness or nausea.
+It is important to keep your therapist informed of any new symptoms or concerns that may arise for you during the course of your treatment.

 8. Can I try EMDR therapy on my own?

 No, EMDR therapy should only be administered by a trained professional.
-Self-administered or “do-it-yourself” EMDR therapy is not recommended or supported by professional organisations like EMDRIA (Eye Movement Desensitization and Reprocessing International Association).
+Self-administered or “do-it-yourself” EMDR therapy is not recommended, far less supported by professional EMDR practitioners or organisations like EMDRIA (Eye Movement Desensitization and Reprocessing International Association), who strongly advise against it.

 Subscribe to our newsletter.